Senate Intel Committee Unveils Election Security Report In Wake Of Mueller Hearings

 It also followed former Justice Department special counsel Robert Mueller's stark warning to lawmakers on Wednesday that Russia's sprawling influence operation of 2016 was not a one-and-done.

-"No, it wasn't a single attempt," Mueller said during some six hours of congressional testimony about his Russia investigation.
+"No, it wasn't a single attempt," Mueller said during some six hours of testimony about his Russia investigation, before two House committees.
 "They're doing it as we sit here.
 And they expect to do it during the next campaign."

+The leaders of the Senate intelligence committee echoed that warning in unveiling their election security report on Thursday, while also hailing the steps they said have been taken since 2016.

+"The Department of Homeland Security and state and local elections officials have dramatically changed how they approach election security, working together to bridge gaps in information sharing and shore up vulnerabilities," said Chairman Richard Burr, R-N.C.

-The Justice Department indicted 25 Russian nationals and three Russian entities for their alleged role in the Kremlin's active measures campaign against the 2016 U.S. vote.
+The Justice Department indicted 25 Russian nationals and three Russian entities because of their alleged role in the Kremlin's active measures campaign against the 2016 U.S. vote.

-The special counsel's final report documents in details those Russia efforts, which started as early as 2014 when Russian operatives traveled to the U.S. on an intelligence-gathering mission.
+The special counsel's final report documents in detail those efforts, which started as early as 2014 when Russian operatives traveled to the U.S. on an intelligence-gathering mission.

 The Senate intelligence committee's report, meanwhile, adds to the U.S. government's now sizable reporting on Russia's interference operations.

-Those efforts included the hacking of Democratic party computer systems, a social media disinformation campaign to sow discord among Americans, and the probing of state election infrastructure.
+Those efforts included the hacking of Democratic Party computer systems, a social media disinformation campaign to sow discord among Americans and the probing of state election infrastructure.

 The committee and Department of Homeland Security have said Russian-affiliated hackers probed the election systems of 21 states.
 Officials say there's no evidence that vote tallies were changed.